shyambhat/InstagramKit/README.md

 [engine getMediaForUser:userID
             withSuccess:^(NSArray *media, InstagramPaginationInfo *paginationInfo) {
-                // media is an array of InstagramMedia objects
+                // media is an array of InstagramMedia objects }
-                // The InstagramPaginationInfo object gives you everything you need to make the next paginated call.
-                }
                 failure:^(NSError *error) {
                 //Handle error here